astralfrontier/chaosfrontier-org-wiki/silly/waifu-the-shipping.md

 * *Victory*: you're here to win, though you won't stoop to actually sabotaging the other Haremettes.
 * I need two more

+### Cuteness

-Waifus have a *Cuteness* meter, replacing Humanity.
+Waifus have a *Cuteness* meter, replacing Morality.
 Doing uncute things lowers your Cuteness.
 To get it back, engage in your appeal's recommended activities.

+1. **Shrew**.
+Persist in boring or selfish actions.
+2. TODO
+3. TODO
+4. TODO
+5. TODO
+6. TODO
+7. **Plucky Girl**.
+Sin: display selfish or negative emotions openly.
+8. **Genki Girl**.
+Sin: don't use your verbal tic or cute gesture.
+9. **Comic Relief**.
+Sin: be useful or contribute to a plot.
+10. **Moeblob**.
+Sin: showing distinct personality traits or meaningful goals of some kind.

 ## Beats